-I would be remiss if I did not take this opportunity to recognize the enormous effort of the entire Farm Mutual Reinsurance Plan staff during this past year.
-My sincere appreciation goes out to each and every one of our people for their commitment, dedication and contribution to our members' success and the mutual insurance system.
+I would again like to take this opportunity to recognize the enormous effort of the entire Farm Mutual Re team during 2017.
+My sincere appreciation goes out to each and every one of our people for their commitment, dedication, and contribution to our members' success and the mutual insurance system.